blog home Criminal Defense | Los Angeles Criminal Defense Blog

 By Los Angeles Criminal Defense Attorney on September 20, 2022

 Sexual harassment and abuse can encompass a variety of behaviors in varying degrees of severity.
-If you are facing a claim of sexual harassment or abuse it will be imperative to have an experienced attorney to help you navigate these claims.
+If you are facing a claim of sexual harassment or abuse it will be imperative to have an experienced criminal defense attorney to help you navigate these claims.

 Read more…